Ana Fernández / SEO

-Voice searches aren't the future, they're the silent present.
-With the mass adoption of assistants such as Google Assistant, Siri, Alexa or devices such as Android Auto and smart TVs, more and more users are asking questions out loud... and expecting a quick, direct and useful answer.
+Voice searches are not the future; they are the silent present.
+With the mass adoption of assistants like Google Assistant, Siri, Alexa, or devices like Android Auto and smart TVs, more and more users are asking questions out loud… and they expect a fast, direct, and useful response.

-For many brands, visibility in voice search does not mean that it appears in a top 3, but rather because it is The only answer that is given To the user.
+For many brands, visibility in voice search isn't about appearing in a top 3, but about being the only answer given to the user.

-In this article, I'll explain what Voice Search SEO is, why it still matters, and how to adapt your content and structure to capture those queries.
+In this article, I explain what Voice Search SEO is, why it still matters, and how to adapt your content and structure to capture those queries.

 What is Voice Search SEO ****

-Voice Search SEO is the process of optimizing your content so that it is eligible as a result of voice searches, both on mobile and on smart devices.
+Voice Search SEO is the process of optimizing your content so it is eligible as a result for searches performed by voice, both on mobile and smart devices.

-Unlike traditional SEO, where the user scans a list of results, Voice search usually returns a single oral response, based on:
+Unlike traditional SEO, where the user scans a list of results, in voice search, typically a single oral response is returned, based on:

 • Rich results (featured snippets)